oneilstokeseqrm/graphrag-toolkit-1.0/docs/security.md

 ### Managing access to Amazon Bedrock

 To allow your application to invoke the Amazon Bedrock foundation models used by the graphrag-toolkit, attach the following example IAM policy to the AWS identity under which your application runs.
-Replace `<region>` with the name of the AWS Region in which Amazon Bedrock is located.
+Replace `<region>` with the name of the AWS Region in which Amazon Bedrock is located, and `<geography>` with the Region prefix that represents the geography covered by an inference profile (e.g. `us` for US-based AWS REgiosn such as `us-east-1` and `us-west-2`).

-This example IAN policy assumes that you are using the toolkit's default models: `anthropic.claude-3-sonnet-20240229-v1:0` and `cohere.embed-english-v3`.
+This example IAN policy assumes that you are using the toolkit's default models: `us.anthropic.claude-3-5-sonnet-20240620-v1:0` and `cohere.embed-english-v3`.
 Before running your applictaion, you must [enable access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to these models.
+See [Supported Regions and models for inference profiles](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-profiles-support.html) for details on predefined inference profiles that you can use and the Regions and models that support application inference profiles.

 ```
 {